 Disease management, chemical

 Peach leaf curl is not difficult to control.
 A single fungicide (copper or chlorothalonil) application made in the fall after leaves have dropped or in spring before bud swell will control the disease.
 The spring application must be made before bud swell.
+If spring applications are made, temperatures must be monitored closely.
+Unusually warm weather during late winter months can encourage bud swell thereby making fungicide sprays ineffective.
 Once the fungus enters the leaf, the disease cannot be controlled.

 The fungicide kills the spores on twig surfaces.
 For either the spring or the fall spray to be effective, application must be thorough.
 Complete coverage of the twigs, branches, and trunks is essential.
 Applications made from one side of the tree or with highly concentrated sprays may not be effective.